-AUDUSD: Pushing Towards Strong Resistance Area
+AUDUSD: Pushing towards strong resistance area

 -

-USD/CHF's short-term bullish momentum is pausing after the breakout of the downtrend channel.
+USD/CHF's short-term bullish momentum is back to bullish.
+The pair lies within an uptrend channel.
 Key resistance is given at a distance at 1.0344 (15/12/2016 high).
-Nonetheless, we believe that the road is nonetheless clearly wideopen for further decline if the pair gets back below parity.
+Nonetheless, we believe that the pair is likely to strengthen again above parity.

 -